 Tuition and Fees

 Far Brook School hires a private bus company to provide school bus transportation for those families who wish to subscribe.
-This service is provided on a break-even basis, transportation fees being set to equal the costs charged by a private bus company.
+This service is provided on a break-even basis, transportation fees being set to equal the costs charged by the bus company.
 Transportation fees and areas serviced vary each year depending on the number of families who sign up for this service.
 Usually, door-to-door service is provided.
 Under the present transportation laws of the State of New Jersey, students from certain districts are entitled to bus service or a payment in lieu of bus service.
-For the 2015-2016 school year, that “aid in lieu of transportation” amount was approximately $880.00.
-The School District of South Orange and Maplewood has elected to provide bus service for Kindergarten – Eighth Grade students.
-For more information, refer to the B6T application or contact the Business Office.
+For the 2020-2021 school year, the “aid in lieu of transportation” amount is approximately $900.00.
+For more information, contact Far Brook’s Business Office.

 The Far Brook Fund